mikelevins/bard/docs/bard.md

 The next step in making `<ratio>` part of a full-fledged type is making it participate in a protocol.
-In this case, we'll do it by creating new protocol, but we could also have written methods to connect it to existing protocols.
+In this case, we'll do it by creating a new protocol, but we could also have written methods to connect it to existing protocols.

   (define protocol Rational